openrewrite/rewrite-docs/docs/recipes/java/security/secrets/findsecretsbypattern.md

       valuePattern: '[a-zA-Z0-9+\/=]{88}'
 ```

-Now that `com.yourorg.FindSecretsByPatternExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-java-security:2.16.1 in your build file:
+Now that `com.yourorg.FindSecretsByPatternExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-java-security:{{VERSION_REWRITE_JAVA_SECURITY}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">